To stop learning is to start dying; learning is the fuel that drives the journey of personal evolution and self-realization.

 - Inner Engineering Course with Sadhguru Jaggi Vasudev

-- Yoga as Meditation Course with Swami Jnaneshvara Bharati
+- Yoga As Meditation with Swami Jnaneshvara Bharati

 Quantum Science & Metaphysics